stevemckinney/iamsteve/data/blog/00122-tools-i-use.md

 date: "2016-04-19T06:30:00+00:00"
 lastmod: "2016-05-21T13:49:14+00:00"
 summary: "I figured I would write a post about the tools I use.
 Some will be familiar, but hopefully there are some that are unfamiliar and end up being useful to you."
-metadesc: I figured I would write a post about the tools I use.
+metadesc: "I figured I would write a post about the tools I use.
 Some will be familiar, but hopefully there are some that are unfamiliar and end up being useful to you. "
 theme: "#e9f5f5"
 tags: ["Design", "Code"]
 categories: ["Design"]